Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What makes business auto insurance different?

-A business auto insurance policy can be your strongest protection if you:
+A business auto insurance policy can be your strongest protection if:

-- Own a business that requires regular driving.
-A business auto insurance policy can protect you and your employees against the costs of damages and injuries that are the result of a car accident.
+- You own a business that requires regular driving.
+A business auto insurance policy can protect you and your employees against the costs of damages and injuries that are the result of a car accident while working.

-- Frequently use your personal vehicle for business.
-If you drive your personal car or a company-owned vehicle on business as either an employee or independent contractor, business auto insurance can safeguard you while driving on the job.
+- You often use your personal vehicle for business.
+If you drive your personal car or a company-owned vehicle on business as either an employee or an independent contractor, business auto insurance can safeguard you and your property while driving on the job.

-- Own a vehicle registered to a business.
+- You own a vehicle registered to a business.
 Your insurance provider will reject a claim for company cars, which should be covered under a company policy.

 How much does business auto insurance cost?

-Cars that are used for business purposes will also tend to be on the road a lot more, which makes them more likely to be involved in an accident.
-Because of this higher liability, it generally costs more to insure a vehicle for business use than it does to insure it for personal use alone.
-There’s no typical cost for this coverage, with average annual costs ranging from $450 to $2,750 and more.
+Cars that are used for business purposes usually spend more time on the road, which means they’re more likely to be in an accident.
+Because of this higher liability, it generally costs more to insure a vehicle for business compared to personal use.
+There’s no typical cost for this coverage, with annual costs ranging from $450 to $2,750, and sometimes more.

 The cost of your business auto insurance depends on factors that include: